 Entry and exit from controlled areas must be adequate to ensure radiation safety.
 Design of emergency escape routes shall comply with applicable building codes.
-Document procedures addressing this requirement.
+Procedures addressing this requirement are documented.

-All applicable building codes were followed in the design of emergency escape routes of our facility.
-There are two exits from classroom 10 and one from classroom 5.
+All applicable building codes were followed in the design of emergency escape routes for our facility.
+There are two exits from classroom RT 10 and one from classroom RT 5.
 Interlocks on all doors entering the x-ray room prevent radiation exposures from being done if the door is open.